Azure/azure-powershell/src/StackHCI/StackHCIVm/docs/New-AzStackHciVMVirtualMachine.md

 ### -ProvisionVMAgent
 Used to indicate whether Arc for Servers agent onboarding should be triggered during the virtual machine creation process.
+VM Agent is provsioned by default.
+Please pass -ProvisionVMAgent:$false to disable.

 ```yaml
 Type: System.Management.Automation.SwitchParameter